 While popularization of personal computers accelerated computerization, Brother co-developed a high-speed dot-matrix printer for small-size computers with Centronics Data Computer Corp. in the United States in 1971.
 Later, Brother worked on developing its own in-house electronic control technology and print heads.
 These technologies were subsequently applied to fax machines and printers.
 In the 1970s, electronization of various industrial products progressed, and Brother also pursued the incorporation of electronic technologies in its existing products, including sewing machines and typewriters.

-Began manufacture of ZZ3-B820 "Opus 8" domestic zigzag sewing machine (the industry's first computerized sewing machine).
+Production of ZZ3-B820 "Opus 8" home zigzag sewing machines (the industry’s first computerized sewing machine) started.

 - Stands for Numerical Control, a program control system using numerical signals